jobin212/beef-bitcoin-bot/README.md

  ## How to run
- - Create a .env file in the root directory with your twitter app credentials
+ - Create a .env file in the root directory with your twitter app credentials (see .env.example for skeleton)
  - go run .

  ## Data sources